SVGFusion: A VAE-Diffusion Transformer for Vector Graphic Generation: Methods

-\textbf{Rendering Sequence Modeling.}\quad To enhance the construction of the generated SVGs, we introduce a Rendering Sequence Modeling strategy that enables the model to learn the creation logic of human designers.
-This strategy involves demonstrating to the model how an SVG is constructed from scratch by observing changes in both SVG codes and their corresponding rasterizations.
-During training, we represent the SVG as a progressive sequence of drawing steps.
-Each step incrementally adds new primitives to the SVG, simulating the progressive construction along the batch dimension.
-As illustrated with the cat example in Fig.~\ref{fig:pipeline}, each SVG is processed into a batch of data of size $B$, where each sample corresponds to a different stage of creation, ranging from initial primitives to the complete SVG.
-This allows the model to observe the process of SVG creation within a single training iteration, thereby fostering a deeper understanding of the logical layers involved in SVG.

 \textbf{The Architecture of VP-VAE.}\quad The encoder of the VP-VAE consists of one cross-attention layer followed by $L$ self-attention layers.
-Specifically, the SVG embeddings initially serve as queries to the pixel embeddings through the cross-attention layer.
-The tokens resulting from this interaction are then processed by the subsequent self-attention layers.
 The final output, latent code $\bm{z}$, from the encoder is designed to encapsulate both visual and geometric features of the SVG.

 The decoder of the VP-VAE mirrors the structure of the encoder but omits the cross-attention layer.
 Given a latent code $\bm{z}$, the decoder reconstructs its corresponding SVG embeddings: $\bm{E}_{\mathrm{rec}}=\mathcal{D}(\bm{z})$, where $\mathcal{D}(\cdot)$ represents the decoder network.
 To obtain the final SVG representation, we apply two separate decoding processes: \textit{1) Coordinate Mapping:} The reconstructed embeddings containing normalized coordinates $C_{\text{rec}}$ (ranging from $[-1, 1]$) are mapped back to the canvas coordinate system: $C_{\text{coord}}=\nicefrac{(C_{\text{rec}} + 1)}{2} \times \mathrm{V}$, where $\mathrm{V}$ indicates the predefined canvas size. \textit{2) Element \& Command Mapping:} The SVG elements and commands are recovered from their respective embeddings using a learned embedding-to-token mapping.
 Specifically, the reconstructed embeddings are passed through an embedding layer, which predicts the discrete SVG elements and commands, effectively reconstructing the full SVG structure.
 These steps ensure that the decoded SVG faithfully preserves both the structural and geometric information encoded in the latent space.